jhpark98/lanenet-lane-detection-pytorch/README.md

 pandas
 ```

-If you have Conda installed on your machine, you can simply create a conda environment.
+If you have Conda installed on your machine, you can create a conda environment using the yaml file.
 ```
 conda env create -f environment.yml
 ```

-Use following scripts to train the model.
+Use the following scripts to train the model.

 Using example folder with ENet:
 ```